armanghoreshi/RoboticsLab/README.md

 # RoboticsLab
-hello
-this is ferdowsi university of mashhad's robotics lab website. designed by : ****
+This is ferdowsi university's robotics lab website.